cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

    **Add Service Wizard, Page 4:** Reviewing changes and (initial) configuration.

-**Additional CDAP configuration properties** can be added using the Cloudera Manager's *Safety Valve Advanced Configuration Snippets.* Documentation of the available CDAP properties is in the :ref:`appendix-cdap-site.xml`.
+**Additional CDAP configuration properties** can be added using Cloudera Manager's *Safety Valve Advanced Configuration Snippets.* Documentation of the available CDAP properties is in the :ref:`appendix-cdap-site.xml`.

-**Additional environment variables** can be set, as required, using the Cloudera Manager's *CDAP Service Environment Advanced Configuration Snippet (Safety Valve).* See the example below for :ref:`configuring Spark <cloudera-configuring-spark>`.
+**Additional environment variables** can be set, as required, using Cloudera Manager's *CDAP Service Environment Advanced Configuration Snippet (Safety Valve).* See the example below for :ref:`configuring Spark <cloudera-configuring-spark>`.